The second year at the Pt. Grey meadow was truly spectacular!

 Species Highlights

-The species list comprises plants native to rain shadow habitats of regionally local ecosystems, which is perfect for dry- to medium-dry sites in full sun.
+The species list comprises plants indigenous to rainshadow habitats from regionally local ecosystems.
+In short, the species list is perfect for dry- to medium-dry sites, with full sun.
 Of the six species that didn’t appear in the first year, three appeared in 2025: Camassia quamash, Cerastium arvense, and Solidago lepida.
 The hemiparasite, Rhinanthes minor also showed up, as noted in our gleeful June post.

 The meadow was visited by a beautiful assortment of pollinators.
 The fine striped sweat bee (Agapostemon subtilior) gave us a good lesson: In spite of all the gumweed (Grindelia stricta), she indulged in this dandelion for ages (see video), encouraging us to hold our judgement and accept this plant for its good qualities.
 Yellow-faced bumble bee (Bombus vosnesenskii) (image at right, below) was also a common visitor, as were the leafcutter bees (see video).